jessecambon/Data-Science-Sandbox/README.md

 # The Data Science Codex

 A collection of code and resources to serve as a starting point for data science projects.
+For more explanation and material on R visit [my blog](https://jessecambon.github.io/).

 <span>
 <a href = "https://github.com/jessecambon/Data-Science-Cookbook/blob/master/R/Visualization_Cookbook.md#lollipop"><img src="https://github.com/jessecambon/Data-Science-Cookbook/blob/master/rmd_images/Visualization_Cookbook/lollipop-1.png" height="150px"/></a>